← Home

 Chakrabarty et al. (2025) at Stony Brook, Columbia Law, and Michigan ran a preregistered study comparing MFA-trained expert writers against ChatGPT, Claude, and Gemini.
 They tested style mimicry across 50 award-winning authors: Nobel laureates, Booker Prize winners, National Book Award finalists.

-In-Context Prompting Failed
+In-Context Prompting

 MetricResult